riboseinc/jekyll-theme-open-project/README.md

 When project is set up as a standalone site, _config.yml should include "title" and "description", corresponding to project’s information.

-Otherwise file layout is the same as described in the section about shared project data structure.
+Otherwise, file layout is the same as described in the section about shared project data structure, with _software and _specs directories found in the root of your Jekyll site.

 ## SVG format guidelines